-PY 225.
-Developmental Psychology - 3 hours.
+- PY 225.
+Developmental Psychology 3 hours.
 An overview of human growth and development from conception to death.
-Theoretical explanations and research examining physical, biological, cognitive, an social changes.
+Theoretical explanations and research examining physical, biological, cognitive, and social changes.
 Prerequisite: PY 100.
 Fall.
-Spring.

-PY 230.
-History of Psychology - 3 hours.
+Spring. - PY 230.
+History of Psychology 3 hours.
 Antecedents of psychology in philosophy and science prior to 1860; emergence and development as a distinct discipline since that date.
 Prerequisite: PY 100.
-Spring.

-PY 235.
-Adult Psychology - 3 hours.
-Human growth and development as it pertains to the lifespan of the young adult through the elder adult: physical traits, learning, intelligence, social and emotional growth, personality and adjustment.
+Fall. - PY 235.
+Adult Psychology 3 hours.
+Human growth and development as it pertains to the lifespan of the young adult through the older adult: physical traits, learning, intelligence, social and emotional growth, personality and adjustment.
 Prerequisite: PY 100.
-SL Spring.

-PY 245.
-Theories of Personality - 3 hours.
+SL Spring. - PY 245.
+Theories of Personality 3 hours.
 A wide variety of classical and modern theories of personality and the pertinent empirical research are presented and compared.
 Consideration given to the components of a good theory of personality and to the applications of various personality theories.
 Prerequisite: PY 100.
-Spring.

-- PY 270.
+Spring. - PY 270.
 Child and Adolescent Psychology 3 hours.
 Human growth and development from conception through young adult.
 Students will study traits, learning, intelligence, and social and emotional growth, personality and adjustment.
 Prerequisite: PY 100.
 Fall.
 Spring. - PY 310.
 Experimental Psychology 4 hours.
 Course will consist of a 3-hour lecture and 1-hour lab per week.
 Lecture session will include behavioral science methodology, research design, measurement, and data collection in psychological studies.
 Laboratory experience in designing and conducting psychological experiments.
-Prerequisites: PY 100.
+Prerequisites: C or better in MA 200 and PY 220.
 Spring. - PY 322.
-Physiological Psychology 3 hours.
-Neurological and endocrinological basis of behavior; anatomy and physiology of sensorimotor pathways, brain and glands; information integration and response; homeostatic regulating systems; arousal, sleeping, dreaming thirst, eating, sexual behavior, stress, psychopathology and reflexes; mechanisms of learning, memory and emotions.
-Prerequisites: PY 100, plus 3 additional hours of psychology.
+Physiological Psychology 4 hours.
+Biological basis of behavior including: the anatomy and physiology of brains and neurons, motor systems, sensation and perception across multiple sensory systems, hormone systems and sexual behavior, sleep and other regulatory behaviors (hunger/thirst), cognitive functions (learning, memory, attention, executive function), and the biological basis of psychological disorders (including drug based therapies).
+Course Fee \$20.00.
+Prerequisites: PY100 and BI104.
 Spring. - PY 331.
 Social Psychology 3 hours.
 Social behavior of the individual and the group; culture and personality; social interaction, dynamics of social groups; social phenomena.
 This course will count as a sociology major elective.
 Prerequisites: PY 100.
 Spring. - PY 335.
-Learning & Cognitive (formerly Cognitive Psychology) 3 hours.
-Course in the theoretical interpretations, research methods, and empirical findings regarding mental processes; thinking, intelligence, problem-solving, reasoning, language, learning, sensation and perception.
-(Formerly titled Psychology of Learning) Prerequisites: PY 100.
-Fall. - PY 341.
+Learning & Cognition 3 hours.
+This course covers theoretical interpretations, research methods, and empirical findings of multiple types of learning (including classical and operant conditioning) as well as the mental processes involved with attention, perception, memory, decision making, problem solving, intelligence, and language.
+Prerequisites: PY 100.
+Fall - PY 341.
 Human Sexuality 3 hours.
 The course will deal primarily with the psycho-social aspects of sexuality, and to a lesser degree, with the physiological aspects.
 Topics include: varieties of sexual behavior, procreation and contraception, creating healthy relationships, sexual health and gender roles.
 Prerequisite: PY 100.
-Fall. - PY 342.
-Health Psychology 3 hours.
-This class provides an overview of the field of health psychology, one of the specialty areas of the discipline of psychology.
-Health psychology focuses on the roles of behavior and lifestyle, stress and coping, and psychosocial factors on health, illness, and chronic disease.
-Students will learn the history of health psychology, major theories in the field, and learn methods of applying health psychology knowledge to promote health and prevent diseases.
-Particular attention will be given to the reading and discussion of leading research in health psychology.
-Prerequisites: PY 100, PY 225.
-Fall. - PY 345.
-Abnormal Psychology 3 hours.
-Begins with a systematic study of positive mental health.
-Survey of mental disorders of childhood and adulthood with a focus on the diathesis-thesis paradigm, treatment and prevention issues.
-The topical questions of genetic vulnerability, resilience, treatment, medications and prevention are discussed.
-Prerequisite: PY 100.
-Fall. - PY 149/249/349/449.
-Special Topics in Psychology 1-6 hours.
-This course may include (1) topics of special interest offered by the faculty, (2) special readings or laboratory investigations under the supervision of the faculty.
-Prerequisite: Permission of instructor.
+Fall.